avocado-framework/avocado/docs/source/WritingTests.rst

     if __name__ == "__main__":
         main()

-Here we have an example of the ``setup`` method in action: Here we get the location of the test suite code (tarball) through :func:`avocado.Test.get_data_path`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by ``build.make``, that will build the suite.
+Here we have an example of the ``setUp`` method in action: Here we get the location of the test suite code (tarball) through :func:`avocado.Test.get_data_path`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by ``build.make``, that will build the suite.

+The ``setUp`` method is the only place in avocado where you are allowed to call the ``skip`` method, given that, if a test started to be executed, by definition it can't be skipped anymore.
+Avocado will do the best to enforce this boundary, so that if you use ``skip`` outside ``setup``, the test upon execution will be marked with the ``ERROR`` status, and the error message will instruct you to fix your test's code.

-In this example, the ``action`` method just gets into the base directory of the compiled suite  and executes the ``./synctest`` command, with appropriate parameters, using :func:`avocado.utils.process.system`.
+In this example, the ``test`` method just gets into the base directory of the compiled suite  and executes the ``./synctest`` command, with appropriate parameters, using :func:`avocado.utils.process.system`.